-Salsa lessons and stunning vistas aside, Colombia is attracting an increasing number of expats to develop their careers in its improved urban infrastructure and growing job market.
+Salsa lessons and stunning vistas aside, Colombia is attracting an increasing number of expats to develop their careers in its improved urban infrastructure and the growing job market.

 Despite being an economy primarily driven by its service sector, Colombia’s access to technology is catching up to the levels of North America and Western Europe.
 This has created flourishing tech bubbles within Colombia’s major cities and urban areas.
 And with these bubbles come opportunities for foreign nationals to find work.